 Under What Conditions Does Performance Information Influence Voter Behavior?
 Lessons from Benin (with Claire Adida, Jessica Gottlieb and Eric Kramon).
 Forthcoming.
 In Information, Accountability and Cumulative Learning: Lessons from Metaketa I. Dunning, T., G. Grossman, M. Humpreys, S. Hyde, C. McIntosh and G. Nellis (editors).
 Cambridge University Press (Studies in Comparative Politics Series).
 PDF.
 See EGAP Metaketa I.

-Breaking the Clientelistic Voting Equilibrium: The Joint Importance of Salience and Coordination (with Claire Adida, Jessica Gottlieb, and Eric Kramon).
+Breaking the Clientelistic Equilibrium: The Joint Importance of Salience and Coordination (with Claire Adida, Jessica Gottlieb, and Eric Kramon).
 2017.
 AidData Working Paper #48.
 Williambsburg, VA: AidData.
-(Under review.)
-PDF.
+(R&R.) PDF.
 Pre-Analysis Plan.
 Metaketa Project Description.

 Other Political Science Writings